 To arrive at the state of supreme awareness that is Shiva, we must allow ourselves to be stripped bare of our personal conditioning down to the subconscious level, beyond the memories of the present birth and the perceptions of the outer world.
 We must learn to see ourselves in all beings past, present, and future.
 We must be humbled back to the core of our being where no self-image prevails, and where there is no other that we have to conform to, please, or fear.

-We can approach Lord Shiva many ways through ritual, Yoga, mantra, pranayama and meditation, but these are only expedient measures to draw us beyond body and mind to the mysterious core of our being that knows all intuitively without being trapped in any concepts.
+We can approach Lord Shiva many ways through ritual, Yoga, mantra, pranayama and meditation, but these are only expedient measures to draw us beyond body and mind to the mysterious core of our being that knows all intuitively without being trapped in any thoughts.
 Shiva is ultimately the supreme power of the universe for which all the forces of nature are mere attendants.
 His reality transcends the human world and human mind, and is best understood when we are willing to live in a state of perpetual transcendence.